How to clean and maintain your motorcycle exhaust

 Regular inspections are key to maintaining your exhaust system.
 Aim to inspect your exhaust at least once a month, possibly more frequently if you put on a lot of miles.
 And it’s always a good idea to inspect prior to departing on a big trip.

-- Mounting points – ensure all mounting bracket bolts, muffler bolts, end cap bolts and flange bolts are secure and free of damage.
+• Mounting points – ensure all mounting bracket bolts, muffler bolts, end cap bolts and flange bolts are secure and free of damage.
+It is very important not to over-torque your head studs!
+They will eventually break or cause a leak at the gasket.

 Make Adjustments